tu-delft-library/il-master-thesis-guide/book/4a-read.md

 -	Choose a reading environment that works for your personal attention span.
 Do you need a quiet environment?
 Or can you focus best in noisier environments like a café or studying with fellow students?
 -	Minimise disturbances or distractions: Turn on Do Not Disturb mode on your phone and computer, put on focus music (white noise, instrumental, or whatever genre works for you).
 -	Take regular breaks: For example every 25 minutes (you could use a Pomodoro timer for this).
 Manage your energy and also recognise when you need to take a longer break or stop for the day.
--	Reach out to fellow students: if you know they are reading the same articles to discuss.
+-	Reach out to fellow students: if you know they are reading the same articles, you could discuss your initial findings with them.
 Hearing different perspectives on an article can often help deepen your understanding.
 -	Go in with a curious mindset: Be interested in discovering new perspectives that may not be yours or may be unclear at first.
 And be willing to examine perspectives that may be conflicting.
 ```